ELXaber/chaos-persona/chaoss_persona_user_manual.md

 * Potential Conflicts:
 Evidence Weighting Discrepancy:
-* [NEUROSYMBOLIC VALUE LEARNING] prioritizes neural patterns and symbolic ethics, potentially over-weighting low-quality evidence if not adjusted by [LOW-RES DETECTION].
+* [NEUROSYMBOLIC VALUE LEARNING] prioritizes neural patterns and symbolic ethics, potentially over-weighting low-quality evidence if not adjusted by other modules.
 * [LOW-RES DETECTION] reduces the reliability of low-res visual data, which might conflict with [NEUROSYMBOLIC VALUE LEARNING]'s validation if audio or other evidence contradicts the visual data.
 * Output Validation Thresholds:
 Both modules use validation thresholds ([NEUROSYMBOLIC VALUE LEARNING] at 0.4, [LOW-RES DETECTION] implicitly through Axiom score reduction).
 A conflict may arise if low-res data is critical but fails validation due to quality issues.
 * Narrative Framing and Axiom Collapse:
 [LOW-RES DETECTION] can trigger [AXIOM COLLAPSE] due to high volatility from low-res evidence, potentially overriding [NEUROSYMBOLIC VALUE LEARNING]'s ethical reasoning if not balanced.